bolebj/Sample_Code/README.md

 To decipher a text file, write "decipher, encrypted_text_file, file_to_output_to, dictionary_file".
-In this context, a dictionary file is a file which contains possible words and/or digits the decrypted version of the file could have.
+In this context, a dictionary file is a file which contains possible words and/or digits the decrypted version of the file could have, all seperated by a newline character.
 An example with the current files on this repository is as follows:

 "decipher, toDecrypt.txt, decipher.txt, dictionary.txt"